Caroline-Barbosa-Vilar/html-css-projects-only/README.md

 - Make the application responsive in a simple and reusable way.

 ### Project '7 days of code': Simulates the website of an online tech recruiting company.
 This project is part of the 7-day coding challenge of Alura's Frontend School.
-In it was passed only the link of the project in figma and the code is developed by the dev.
+In the challenge instructions was passed only the link of the project in figma and the code is developed by the dev.
 My personal challenge was to create the mobile version, which was not passed in the figma.
 At first I made the project desktop only (according to the given layout) but then I decided to refactor the project starting with mobile and then responsive for larger screens.
 I also decided to use the Sass preprocessor.